Offer your services in German English translation online to get those important first jobs....

 I have 2 tips for you:

-Love 'em or hate 'em, there are plenty of companies online offering translation services who rely on the work of unqualified freelancers.
+Love 'em or hate 'em, there are plenty of translation agencies offering online translation services who rely on the work of unqualified (and cheap) freelancers.

 But remember, just like offering your services on well-known freelancer platforms, our first aim here is to notch up experience and learn along the way.

 Down the line, no one is going to query your first steps into the profession.